rnowling/rnowling.github.io/dsac-srp.md

 ---
 layout: page
-title: "DSAC Summer Research Program"
+title: "DSAC SRP"
 permalink: /dsac-srp/
 published: true
+hide_title: true
 ---

+# DSAC Summer Research Program

 The Diercks School of Advanced Computing is proud to announce a paid opportunity for students to collaborate faculty on research projects over the summer.

 ## Program Features
 Over 8 weeks, participants will engage in a faculty-directed research project.